 An “infinite” decoration

-Assembly is simple - this aquaponics has parts that simply snap together and let gravity do the work, no tools needed.
+Assembly is simple: This aquaponics has parts that simply snap together and let gravity do the work, no tools required.

-It is beautiful to look at, and puts you at peace with yourself.
-Diametrically opposed to "Still lifes" such as those represented by modern lichen walls.
+It's beautiful to look at, and puts you at peace with yourself.
+Diametrically opposed to "Still Lifes" such as those represented by modern lichen walls.

-Powered by LEDs that are shared by both the garden and the aquarium, the EVA aquaponic solution also has a satin finish that serves to optimize light diffusion.
+Powered by LEDs that are shared by both the garden and aquarium, the EVA aquaponics solution also has a satin finish that serves to optimize light diffusion.